Top 20 Nigerian Desserts Everyone Must Try

 This is mostly owing to an ancient habit of avoiding highly sweet foods and drinking concoctions created from bitter roots and plants for medicinal purposes.

-Here are some delicious Top 20 Nigerian Desserts to try that will keep you coming back for more:
+Here are some delicious Top 20 Nigerian Desserts lists to try that will keep you coming back for more:

-This is a popular Nigerian dessert that may also be consumed as a snack.
+This is a popular Nigerian party dessert that may also be consumed as a snack.
 It’s usually utilized for “little chops” on Nigerian occasions when it’s in lesser sizes.
 Before deep-frying in vegetable oil, puff-puff is prepared by spicing up the batter, notably with diced fresh pepper.
 This tasty dish is equally popular in various countries of Africa, however with minor differences.

 - Coconut Candy

-These are chewy, crunchy, and candy-like, and are made from the coconut fruit.
+These are chewy, crunchy, and candy-like, and are made from coconut fruit.
 The coconut is thinly grated and fried in balls after being covered with caramel during the preparation process.

 Depending on whether water is added or not, the hue of this delicacy is creamy or golden-brown.
 The water determines the caramelized hue.